moabdelbasset/hetzner-proxmox-scripts/README.md

 # Hetzner Rescue → Debian 13 → Proxmox VE

-This repository contains two scripts that helps in deploying Proxmox VE on Hertzner server.
+This repository contains a script that helps in deploying Proxmox VE on Hertzner server.

 The script can be executed after manually activating the Linux rescue mode on Hertzner and acquiring the new root password.

 **This is destructive provisioning for a fresh install.
 Do not run installation mode against your current working server unless you intend to erase BOTH selected disks.**

-The repository consists of two scripts:
-- The first script used to install the debian server.
-- The second script used to install proxmox ve.

 ## Prerequistes
 1- Actiate the Linux rescue mode on the Hetzner server.